ustc-hyin/ustc-hyin.github.io/_news/announcement_5.md

 ---

 Our paper _The Mirage of Performance Gains: Why Contrastive Decoding Fails to Mitigate Object Hallucinations in MLLMs?_ has been accepted to <a href="https://neurips.cc/">NeurIPS 2025</a>!<br>
-This work demonstrates that contrastive decoding does not genuinely mitigate object hallucinations in MLLMs.
+This work demonstrates that contrastive decoding does not genuinely mitigate hallucinations.
 Instead, any apparent improvements are attributable to misleading factors, rather than true effectiveness.